The Gestalt Library of the Lodz Gestalt School is stocked with many interesting books on psychology and psychotherapy.

 “Catherine Rejniak’s book leads the reader towards understanding the beliefs and attitudes, and above all the feelings we have towards addicts.
 The journey gives us a fuller picture of the suffering of these people; we hear the deafening echo of the empty well of their childhood, and the adult relationships shaped by it.
 As we delve deeper into the Author’s thought, this sound becomes clearer and clearer.
 We discover how traumatic experiences determine our lives.
 We also recognize this in a broader, social perspective.”

-“While the diagnosis of bipolar disorder was like a short dress, schizoaffective-
+“While the diagnosis of bipolar disorder was like a short dress, schizoaffective disorder-

-for years like an uncomfortable dress, the information about borderline personality disorder
+For years like a dress uncomfortable, information about borderline personality disorder

 finally turned out to be the one that fits best.
 As my husband, an engineer, stated: it may not be the theory that describes the entire universe, but it is the most accurate theory of the universe we have.”